bernardpumped/ped/README.md

 **Merchant -** B2B SaaS, fully integrated retailer driven reactive web app to maintain station details, brand, fuel prices, products, offers and services directly to their target consumer audience.
 Pumped Merchant will also be open sourced with phase-1 65% complete and due for Merchant client demos 2022 Q3.

 **End Device (PED) -**  Flutter apps, representing the user end device of the above projects, fetches fuel station data from the pumped backend based upon the user's current location (true or mocked).
 Data currently includes fuel prices, contact details, features/facilities, ratings, reviews and photos.
-And, with the integration of Pumped Merchant Phase-2 in-store products and garage service products and promotions.
+And, with the integration of Pumped Merchant Phase-2 in-store products and garage service promotions.
 For the purposes of this project and repo the backend is hosted on our integration test server.
 You may also be wondering if we cover EV's.
 The answer is yes, but only tentatively - we’re very interested in EV's and happy to discuss options with you.
-Main branch android and iphone scheduled for Google Play and App store release 2023 Q2.
+#### Main branch - is portrait and android, iphone specific scheduled for Google Play and App store production release 2023 Q2.
-AGL branch Web and linux scheduled for IVI Automotive demo release 2023 Q1.
+#### AGL branch - is landscape and web, linux specific scheduled for IVI Automotive demo release 2023 Q2.

 ### Audience
-Within the following steps you’ll see we’ve gone into considerable detail on the what and how to set up, deploy and run PED upon multiple platforms in an attempt to reach as many people as possible who may be interested in PED but not necessarily app developers.
+Within the following steps you’ll see we’ve gone into considerable detail on the what and how to set up, deploy and run PED upon multiple platforms in an attempt to reach as wide an audience as possible who may be interested in PED but not necessarily app developers.
 We are specifically interested in the embedded space as it is our long term goal to connect PED within vehicles as part of InVehicle Infotainment (IVI), thus realigning vehicle manufacturers and retail industry domains.

-Of course, this is hugely ambitious and impossibly challenging for a burgeoning start-up, and we’re initially focused on merchant integration and global scalability.
+Of course, this is hugely ambitious and incredibly challenging for anyone let alone a burgeoning start-up, and we’re initially focused on merchant integration, global scalability and IVI.
 There are many other components that need to be built with a focus on providing reciprocity and partnership between multiple parties including, but not limited to OEM’s, retail/logistic and IT Cloud/devs/engineers.
 We trust you find PED useful so deploy & test to your platform of choice and please let us know should you have any questions.

 ### 2. Investing
 If you think perhaps what we’re doing may be of interest to you or your company, we are seeking investment/partnership so please feel free to reach out bernard@pumpedfuel.com